Sleep problems in women: First trimester

-Laboratory-based studies show that most women experience more disruption during night-time sleep and become sleepier.
+Laboratory-based studies show that most women experience more disruption during night-time sleep.
 They sleep on average more during this time compared to pre-pregnancy sleep time.
 Total sleep time, however, decreases as the pregnancy progresses.
 Nocturia and musculoskeletal discomfort account for the physiological factors impacting sleep during the first trimester.
 Subjectively, women report an increase in night-time awakening and an increase in total sleep time.
-Pregnant women's main physiological complaints during the first trimester which disrupt the quality of sleep are nausea and vomiting, urinary frequency, backaches, and feeling uncomfortable and fatigued; as well as tender breasts, headache, vaginal discharge, flatulence, constipation, shortness of breath, and heartburn.
+Pregnant women's main physiological complaints about the quality of sleep during the first trimester are related to nausea and vomiting, urinary frequency, backaches, and feeling uncomfortable and fatigued; as well as tender breasts, headache, vaginal discharge, flatulence, constipation, shortness of breath, and heartburn.
 Other contributing factors for sleep quality are age, parity, mood disorders, anxiety and primary sleep disorders.

 Second trimester

 Laboratory based measures during the second trimester show a further decrease in total sleep time, slow-wave sleep and sleep quality.
 No changes in REM sleep have been observed.
-Fetal movements, uterine contractions, musculoskeletal discomfort and rhinitis and nasal congestion account for the physiological factors which influence sleep.
+Fetal movements, uterine contractions, musculoskeletal discomfort and rhinitis and nasal congestion account for the physiological factors influencing sleep.
 Self-reported total sleep time and quality decreases during the second trimester.
 Reported contributing factors are fetal movements, heartburn, cramps or tingling in the legs, breathing problems, and anxiety.

 Third trimester

 Objectively, slow-wave sleep and total sleep time as well as general sleep quality decreases further progressively during the third trimester.
 More night-time awakenings are common.
 Sleep onset latency problems and napping becomes more frequent.
 Physiological factors impacting sleep at this stage during the pregnancy are nocturia, fetal movement, uterine contractions, heartburn, orthopnea, leg cramps, rhinitis, nasal congestion, and sleeping position.
-Women at the third trimester report progressively reduced Total Sleep Time, and similarly to the second trimester, being uncomfortable, feeling fetal movements, heartburn, frequent urination, cramps and respiratory difficulties.
-The last weeks before delivery influence sleep quality reportedly most markedly.
-It is, however, curious that in spite of virtually all women experiencing poor sleep, only one third consider themselves to have current sleep problems.
+Women at the third trimester report progressively reduced total sleep time, and similarly to the second trimester, being uncomfortable, feeling fetal movements, heartburn, frequent urination, cramps and respiratory difficulties.
+The last weeks before delivery influence sleep quality most markedly.
+It is however surprising that in spite of virtually all women experiencing poor sleep, only one third consider themselves to have actual sleep problems.

 Postpartum

-Total sleep time is objectively the lowest during the 1 month postpartum though it steadily increases toward normal.
-Main contributing factors influencing sleep during the postpartum period are infant behaviours such as infant sleep and feeding patterns, bed-sharing and infant temperament.
+Total sleep time is objectively the lowest during the first month postpartum though it steadily increases toward normal values.
+The main contributing factors influencing sleep during the postpartum period are infant behaviour such as sleep and feeding patterns, bed-sharing and infant temperament.
 It appears that slow-wave sleep is preserved during the first weeks postpartum in spite and because of chronic sleep deprivation.
 Frequent napping occurs.
 Recent studies suggest additionally a myriad of further contributing factors influencing postpartum sleep.
 It has been found that multiparas sleep remained relatively stable while first time mothers experienced a decline in sleep efficiency.
 Furthermore, mothers of bottle-fed babies experienced less night-time awakening than breast feeding mothers.
-Parents general physical and psychological health should be considered as well; however, by three months postpartum, mothers' and infants' sleep tend to stabilise and mothers' sleep becomes more regular.
+The general physical and psychological health of parents should be considered as well.
+By three months postpartum, mothers' and infants' sleep tend to stabilise and mothers' sleep becomes more regular.